Active Duty Military Pay Income Tax Exemption

 Federal Automatic Extension: Make a copy of the lower portion of the federal Form 4868 Application for Automatic Extension and send with payment.
 Write "KY Income Tax—2018" and your Social Security number(s) on the face of the check.

 Retirement Income Exclusion

 For all individuals, Kentucky allows a pension income exclusion of up to $31,110* for all pension and retirement income that is reported as taxable and included in the federal adjusted gross income.
 Enter this subtraction on Schedule M Kentucky Federal Adjusted Gross Income Modifications.

 If you are retired military, you may be able to exclude more than $31,110*.
 If you are retired military and receive a federal pension income greater than $31,110*, you will need to complete Kentucky Schedule P Kentucky Pension Income Exclusion to determine how much of your pension income is taxable.
-You will use the worksheet in the Schedule P instructions to determine your exempt percentage.
+You may use the worksheet in the Schedule P instructions or use the Schedule P calculator to determine your exempt percentage.